-There has recently been a push to gather relevant information and rank the quality of different providers.
-For example, many states now profile cardiovascular surgeons, based on criteria developed by groups of surgeons; the Federal government has produced data on hospital quality from Medicare records; and non-profit groups are standardizing measures of good care for different specialties.
+There has recently been a push to gather relevant information and measure the quality of different providers.
+For example, many states now profile cardiovascular surgeons, based on criteria developed by the surgeons themselves; the Federal government has produced data on hospital quality from Medicare records; and non-profit groups are standardizing measures of good care for different specialties.
 The report card movement has generated some successes, but also controversy.
-Providers with low ratings improve when the low quality of their care is identified (Cutler, Huckman, and Landrum, 2003), but part of this may be because they avoid very sick patients (Dranove et al., 2004).
+Providers with low ratings seem to improve when the low quality of their care is identified publicly (Cutler, Huckman, and Landrum, 2003), but part of this may be because they avoid sicker patients (Dranove et al., 2004).
 It is not clear how extensive this practice is, or whether better risk adjustment would improve the situation.